Tongue tie is a condition that you’re born with.

 What Is Tongue Tie?

-Tongue tie, also called ankyloglossia, is a condition that presents at birth and restricts your tongue’s range of motion.
+Tongue tie, also called ankyloglossia, is a condition commonly found in newborns.

-This happens because an unusually short, thick, or tight band of tissue ties the bottom of your tongue’s tip to the floor of your mouth.
+This happens because an unusually short, thick, or tight band of tissue is tying the bottom of their tongue’s tip to the floor of their mouth.

 That’s why it’s called tongue tie.

-Other times, it is less severe and only interferes with your ability to stick out your tongue past your bottom teeth.
+Other times, it is less severe and only interferes with your child’s ability to stick out their tongue past their bottom teeth.

 If left untreated, tongue tie can affect the way your child eats, speaks, and swallows.